C Compiler (B32CC)

 - All data types occupy full 32-bit words in memory

-charis stored as a 32-bit word and therefore could contain the same value as anint(I think, as I did not test if there is truncation)intand pointers are native 32-bit words- Pointer arithmetic is in terms of words, not bytes
+charis stored as a 32-bit word and therefore could contain the same value as anint(assuming I correctly removed truncation from B32CC).
+This means that using for exampleshortmakes no sense and can better be written asintto avoid confusion.intand pointers are native 32-bit words- Pointer arithmetic is in terms of words, not bytes

 - Arrays and structs are word-aligned